quietvoid/dovi_tool/docs/editor.md

 - Editing the active area for specific ranges of frames.
 Only `"all"` edit is supported.
 - Removing or duplicating RPUs.
 - Editing scene cuts.
+- Replacing metadata from a second RPU file.

 &nbsp;